-The imperial Schönbrunn menagerie has been established in the baroque gardens of the Summer Palace of the emperor of Austria and Hungary, Francis I. It is a baroque and the world’s oldest zoo, one of the last wild animal collections of monarchs in the tradition of the Baroque Middle Ages.
+The imperial Schönbrunn menagerie has been established in the baroque gardens of the Summer Palace of the emperor of Austria and Hungary, Francis I. It is the world’s oldest zoo, one of the last wild animal collections of monarchs in the tradition of the Baroque Middle Ages.

 The menagerie is inspired by the Enlightenment and Versailles rather than by oriental ornaments referring to the 19th-century longing for faraway places.

 Francis I's commission to his court architects Adriaan van Steckhoven and Jean-Nicolas Jadot de Ville-Issey results in the circular shape characteristic of baroque menageries.
 The 13 structures surrounding the Imperial Pavilion are also known as the Loggia Circle.
 A radial grid in which central sight lines connect the zoo with the palace and the botanical garden.
 Jadot has worked with mathematical precision.
 Symmetry, straight paths, and late Baroque buildings in the yellow-and-green of the Habsburg Monarchy.

 The octagonal, historical centerpiece stands on a platform and its interior is decorated with exotic animal motifs.
 Its ceiling fresco by Mildorfer represents scenes from Ovid's Metamorphoses.
 From here, the paths protrude into the garden like wheel spokes.
 The main viewing axis runs to the palace.
 Empress Maria Theresia and her Franz had breakfast here and since 1950 it serves as a restaurant for zoo visitors.
 It is said that the pavilion had an underground connection with the palace and that Francis I conducted alchemist experiments in a basement lab.